defenseunicorns/pepr-legacy/docs/monitoring.md

 ## Implementation

-Proposed implementation to start is to create Kyverno policies to create a `NetworkPolicies` for each:
+Proposed implementation, to start, is to create Kyverno policies to create a `NetworkPolicies` for each:

 1. pod with the appropriate annotation
 2. ServiceMonitor
 3. PodMonitor

+When Istio is enabled, will also need additional considerations for [mTLS settings](https://docs-bigbang.dso.mil/latest/packages/monitoring/docs/istio-mtls-metrics/)